docker/docs/desktop/faqs.md

 VMware Fusion on a Mac provided that the VM is properly configured.
 However, problems and intermittent failures may still occur due to the way these apps virtualize the hardware.
 For these reasons, **Docker Desktop is not supported in nested virtualization scenarios**.
-It might work in some cases, and not in others.
+It might work in some cases and not in others.

-For more information, see [Running Docker Desktop in nested virtualization scenarios](../docker-for-windows/troubleshoot.md#running-docker-desktop-in-nested-virtualization-scenarios).
+For more information, see [Running Docker Desktop in nested virtualization scenarios](windows/troubleshoot.md#running-docker-desktop-in-nested-virtualization-scenarios).

+### Docker Desktop's UI appears green, distorted, or has visual artifacts.
+How do I fix this?

+Docker Desktop uses hardware-accelerated graphics by default, which may cause problems for some GPUs.
+In such cases, Docker Desktop will launch successfully, but some screens may appear green, distorted, or have some visual artifacts.

+To work around this issue, disable hardware acceleration by creating a `"disableHardwareAcceleration": true` entry in Docker Desktop's `settings.json` file.
+You can find this file at:

+- **Mac**: `~/Library/Group Containers/group.com.docker/settings.json`
+- **Windows**: `C:\Users\[USERNAME]\AppData\Roaming\Docker\settings.json`

+After updating the `settings.json` file, close and restart Docker Desktop to apply the changes.

 ## Releases

 ### When will Docker Desktop move to a cumulative release stream?

 Starting with version 3.0.0, Docker Desktop will be available as a single, cumulative release stream.
 This is the same version for both Stable and Edge users.
 The next release after Docker Desktop 3.0.0 will be the first to be applied as a delta update.
-For more information, see [Automatic updates](../docker-for-mac/install.md#automatic-updates).
+For more information, see [Automatic updates](mac/install.md#updates).

 ### How do new users install Docker Desktop?